-Hello, Rule-Makers!
+Hello Rule-Makers!

-We've worked hard to narrow down our list of rules to have a short list that we can remember and use in a variety of ways in our classroom and school.
+We've worked hard to narrow down our list of rules so we have a short list to use in our classroom and school.
 The process took a lot of cooperation and assertiveness to have all of our voices heard.
 Now we get to use our cooperation and responsibility to follow the rules.
 Take a look at our rules poster.
 What is one rule you want to focus on today?

-Have a list of adverbs, such as quietly, slowly, proudly, etc., listed on either a chart or index cards.
-Have a student pick one adverb.
-Then have students read the message aloud, with a voice that matches the adverb.
+Have a list of adverbs, such as quietly, slowly, proudly, etc., listed either on a chart or on index cards.
+Have a student pick one adverb and then have all students read the message aloud, with voices that match the adverb.

 Check in on the rules.
 Remind students that they will follow all the rules, but one may be more important for them to focus on today.
-Point to each rule on the poster and have them give a thumbs up for the one they are focusing on.
+Have them give a thumbs up for the one they are focusing on.
 Check in throughout the day to have students self-reflect on how they're doing with their rule focus.